hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 is the ability to support literal forms that help programmers make those objects easily and thoroughly.
 And also, it is worth noting that the compiler can tell more specific and understandable error messages if vectors and dictionaries are builtin types.
 Of course, it can even suggest the propper usages when it encounters some errors.
-In contrast, it can be considered as a disadvantage that supporting those types as builtin makes it hard to maintain the source code and it can lead to compiler size inflation.
+In contrast, it can be considered as a disadvantage that supporting those types as builtin types makes it hard to maintain the source code and it can lead to compiler size inflation.

-## Using .NET as the standard library
+## Using .NET as the Standard Library

 Expresso runs on the CLR.
 That means that you can import .NET types and use them as if they were defined in Expresso.
 As an example, let's create a program that writes some text into a file.